justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 ---
 TechDocs is Spotify’s homegrown docs-like-code solution built directly into Backstage.
 [Backstage](https://github.com/backstage/backstage) gives teams one front-end view for all their infrastructure tools, like Google Cloud Platform, Cloud Bigtable, CI pipelines, TensorFlow Extended, and others, all in a consistent, easy-to-use interface, or portal.
 It's open source software released by Spotify.

 With TechDocs built into Backstage, all the engineers write their documentation in Markdown files which live together with their code.
+You can read more about their docs-as-code story in [this article](https://www.docslikecode.com/articles/ten-tips-maintaining-long-term-docs-like-code/).
 In this post we will walk you through how to setup Backstage and Techdocs.

 **Table of contents**